openvcloud/0-templates/templates/account/README.md

 ## Description

-This template is responsible for creating an account on a openVCloud environment.
+This template is responsible for creating an account on an openvCloud environment.
+Account service is required to create VDCs (Virtual Data Centers).

 ## Schema

-- `name`: Name of the account on OVC **required**
+- `name`: Name of the account on OVC **Required**.
 - `openvcloud`: Name of the [openvcloud](../openvcloud) instance used to connect to the environment.  **Required**.
 - `description`: Arbitrary description of the account. **Optional**.
 - `maxMemoryCapacity`: The limit on the memory capacity that can be used by the account.
 Default to -1 (unlimited).